 |Ability to offer low transaction fees||Ability to offer censorship resistant type features||Ability to transact electronically|

 |Bank deposit/traditional electronic payment systems|

 |Bitcoin (Priority: Censorship resistance)|

-Of course Bitcoin still needs to balance the need for both low fees and censorship resistance, and hopefully can achieve both, perhaps with new technology.
-Therefore, in the medium or longer term, perhaps all three boxes in the above table can be ticked.
+Of course, Bitcoin still needs to balance both the need for low fees and censorship resistance, and hopefully can achieve both, perhaps with new technology.
+In the medium or longer term, perhaps all three boxes in the above table can be ticked.

-We conclude that the “point” of Bitcoin is to provide characteristics traditionally only available when using physical cash, but in an electronic form, suitable for the digital age.
-An “electronic cash system“.
-Therefore its a false dichotomy to believe we are facing a choice between “digital gold” and a cash type system.
-Bitcoin can be considered as a hybrid option, between digital gold, physical cash and traditional electronic payment systems.
+The point of Bitcoin is to provide characteristics traditionally only available when using physical cash, but in electronic form, suitable for the digital age: an “electronic cash system“.
+It’s a false dichotomy to believe we are facing a choice between a “digital gold” and a cash-type system.
+Bitcoin can be considered a hybrid of digital gold, physical cash, and traditional electronic payment systems.